abpframework/abp/docs/en/Community-Articles/2021-06-17-Using-Elsa-Workflow-with-ABP-Framework/POST.md

 #### Define Permission For Elsa Dashboard

-* After those configurations, we can define a [permission](https://docs.abp.io/en/abp/latest/Authorization#permission-system) to be assure of only allowed users can see the Elsa Dashboard.
+* We can define a [permission](https://docs.abp.io/en/abp/latest/Authorization#permission-system) to be assured of only allowed users can see the Elsa Dashboard.

-* Open your `ElsaDemoPermissions` class under the **Permissions** folder (in `ElsaDemo.Application.Contracts` layer) and add the following permission name.
+* Open your `ElsaDemoPermissions` class under the **Permissions** folder (in the `ElsaDemo.Application.Contracts` layer) and add the following permission name.

 ```csharp
 namespace ElsaDemo.Permissions